 Mountain Biking Highlight

-the area is told the following legend:“Once, when Limburg Monastery was built on the mountain opposite Teufelsstein, the monks abused the devil as a construction worker.
-They had convinced him that he wanted to build an inn, and in this way persuaded him to pile up the huge stone blocks.
-Only when the bells called for the solemn consecration of the basilica after the completion of the complex did the devil notice the deception.
-Full of fury, he wanted to grab the huge boulder on the opposite mountain and hurl it at the new monastery.
+“Once, when the Limburg monastery was built on the mountain opposite the Teufelsstein, the monks used the devil as a construction helper.
+They had persuaded him that they wanted to build an inn and in this way persuaded him to pile the huge blocks of stone on top of each other.
+It was only when the bells rang out for the ceremonial consecration of the basilica after the system was completed that the devil noticed the fraud.
+Full of rage, he wanted to grab the huge boulder on the opposite mountain and hurl it at the new monastery.
 But God protected the monks, the stone became soft as butter.
-Then the devil sat on it, and his butt, feet and tail left marks that are still visible to this day ...
-"Mountain station of the gondola destroyed by arson
+Then the devil sat on it, and his buttocks, feet, and tail left imprints that are still visible to this day..."

 a silent witness and alone,

 where he fell from the lord of hell,

 In the know?
 Log-in to add a tip for other adventurers!